Toonerville Folks: Films

 A Toonerville Trolley cartoon, "Lost and Found", was included in Simple Gifts, a Christmas collection of six animated shorts shown on PBS TV in 1977.

 Over the years, various Toonerville characters acted as spokesmen for popular products of the day.
 Skipper, Flem Proddy and Katrinka appeared throughout the decades in advertisements for Drano, Kellogg's cereals and Chef Boyardee foods.

 Reprints

 Fontaine Fox's Toonerville Folks (1917).

 Between 1934 and 1940, comic book reprints of the panel appeared in many issues of All-American Comics, Famous Funnies, and Popular Comics.
 In 1995, the strip was one of 20 included in the Comic Strip Classics series of commemorative United States postage stamps.

 In 1972, Herb Galewitz and Don Winslow compiled Fontaine Fox's Toonerville Trolley, a 184-page book of daily panels, for Weathervane Books, an imprint of Charles Scribner's Sons.

+Namesakes

+Communities in Colorado, Kentucky, Missouri, and Pennsylvania were named after the comic strip.